Line 5 Eglinton: Construction and implementation

+Central section

 Crosslinx

 Crosslinx Transit Solutions (CTS), a consortium of more than 26 companies, was awarded the contract to design, build and finance the Eglinton Crosstown line and to maintain it for 30 years.
 The contract, which excludes boring the tunnels, is for completing all other remaining work, including the stations and the finishing work within the tunnels.
-Some of the members of the consortium are SNC-Lavalin, Aecon, EllisDon, ACS Infrastructure Canada, Dragados, IBI Group and Scotiabank.
+Some of the members of the consortium are AtkinsRéalis (formerly SNC-Lavalin), Aecon, EllisDon, ACS Infrastructure Canada / Dragados, IBI Group and Scotiabank.
 The contract defines a public–private partnership.

 The 30-year contract to build and maintain the line will total $9.1 billion.
 Capital costs will be $5.3 billion, with each of the 15 underground stations costing $80–$100 million to build and the ten street-level stops $3–$5 million each.
 The remainder will be for financing, lifecycle and maintenance costs.

-In July 2015, the Crosslinx Transit Solutions Maintenance General Partnership consortium awarded Bombardier Transportation a 30-year contract to maintain Line 5's light-rail vehicles.
+In July 2015, the Crosslinx Transit Solutions Maintenance General Partnership consortium awarded Bombardier Transportation (now Alstom) a 30-year contract to maintain Line 5's light-rail vehicles.
 The contract was worth $403 million.
 Bombardier will also maintain wayside systems (track and overhead catenary) for Line 5.